 When the technician halts the magnetic field, the protons begin to spin in their usual way.
 As they do this, they give off energy that the MRI machine detects.
 The MRI machine records this information, and a computer processes the data to create a detailed image of the body area.

-Although doctors consider an MRI scan to be a very safe procedure, there a few safety concerns to keep in mind.
+Although doctors consider an MRI scan to be a very safe procedure, there are some safety concerns to keep in mind.

 The strong magnetic field inside the machine will attract metal objects, such as jewelry.
 If these objects are too close to the scanner, the magnetic field may cause them to move at speed.
 This could damage the scanner or even injure the person undergoing the scan.
 This is why it is essential to remove any metal objects before the examination begins.